Safe space: In popular culture

-"Safespace" is also the name of a proposed hero(ine) from Marvel comics, who assists the New Warriors in their most recent incarnation alongside their sibling, "Snowflake", both non-binary.
+"Safespace" is also the name of a proposed hero from Marvel Comics, who assists the New Warriors in their most recent incarnation alongside their sibling, "Snowflake", both non-binary.
 Snowflake possesses ice-based abilities similar to those of Iceman of the X-Men, while Safespace possesses the ability to generate reactive, defensive force fields that can only protect others.
-While criticized by some as a mocking reference to the term's slang use, the idea is apparently still going forward.
+This was criticized by some as a mocking reference to the term's slang use and the comic was never published, though this perhaps had more to do with the fact that the scheduled publication date, 15 April 2020, coincided with the onset of the COVID-19 lockdown in the US.

+The animated TV series South Park dedicated an episode to mocking the idea of safe spaces.

+In the 2023 middle-school children's book Jude Saves the World the twelve-year-old non-binary protagonist is helped by two adults to set up a safe space at their local public library, where monthly meetings are well-attended both by LGBQT individuals and their friends.
+The book sparked political backlash in Texas in 2025.